UnWaDo/aiogram_forms/README.md

 - whole form data with `FormDataFormatter` (helpful for debugging)
 - template based on form_data with `JinjaFormatter`

 It is possible to make field visible only when some condition is met.
-This can be done by specifing `visible` parameter when constructing a field.
+This can be done by specifying `visible` parameter when constructing a field.

 - `RequiredFieldsVisible` - field is visible only when some required fields are filled (not that their presence in `form_data` is evaluated, not their value)
 - `RequireValueVisible` - field is visible only when some value is `True` (or you can specify another function to check this value)